 C. Capital Asset Corrections

+Correction of an Error is covered in MOM-SFSD-POL-SAB 311 – Fund Equity.
+Review this policy to determine if fund balance accounts are appropriate based on circumstances and thresholds.

 If assets are added with errors, contact SAB within the same period for deletion.
 In many cases the best way to correct errors in AM is to retire the asset and then re-add it.
 It is critical that the user add the asset with the correct transaction date (from which the in-service date is defaulted), historical cost, profile ID, useful life, and salvage value.
 Asset additions must be denoted as such by selecting Reentry from the “Entry Type” drop-down box in the Cost Asset Information tab.
 The asset ID of replaced asset must also be entered as applicable.
 A GL entry is needed to properly reverse all AM-generated balances related to the retired asset (that are not reversed with the retired entry): capitalized asset expense, depreciation/amortization expense, and the gain/loss calculated on disposal.
 An additional entry may be needed to correct the ADD entry created by AM when the asset is re-added, as detailed in the following.